itprojects/InboxPager/README.md

 - Full IMAP folders.
 The app is more "lite", than complete all-features gmail-replacement.

 - Ordinary non-SSL/TLS.
+This includes (STARTTLS).

-- Printing messages on papaer.
+- Printing messages on paper.
 You can save them to file, and print them manually.

 # Permissions